LFDT-Lockness/cggmp21/README.md

     .await?;
 ```

-After keygen and aux info gen are done, you can make a "complete" key share that can be used for signing:
+After keygen and aux info gen are done, you can make a “complete” key share that can be used for signing:
 ```rust
 let key_share = cggmp21::KeyShare::make(incomplete_key_share, aux_info)?;
 ```